- Use the Remote Work Assessment tool to determine if remote work is a good fit for the job and remote location.

 - If the assessment indicates that remote work is a viable option, review the Remote Work Expectations Worksheet to help the conversation between you and your employee.
 This will help you identify how you will continue to communicate, collaborate, and fulfill your job responsibilities as you work remotely.

 Note: BOR regulations are in black.
-Additional explanation are in grey.
+Additional explanations are in grey.

 This regulation applies to all university employees who are not on approved leave.